upavadi/tng-wp-login/README.md

 # TNG Wordpress Login
 ## work in progress.
-## Initiallly will work in TNG V10 and PHP 5.4
+## Initially, developing for  TNG V10 and PHP 5.4.